Rush Limbo here, a doctor of democracy, America's truth detector, America's real anchorman serving humanity.

 The people have never had their say.

-And there have been millions of them uh aborted over the ensuing years.
+And there have been millions of them aborted over the ensuing years.

-If if we're gonna if we're gonna kill people in the womb because they're basically an inconvenience to us, uh then the old people are an inconvenience to us too.
+If we're going to kill people in the womb, because they're basically an inconvenience to us, then the old people are an inconvenience to us, too.

-And it's gonna be long before people uh the hemlock society and euthanasia and Dr. Kavorkin sprung up, and we've got him back in the White House now, except his subject is the U.S. economy instead of an elderly person.
+And it's going to be long before people, the Hemlock Society and euthanasia, and Dr. Kvorkin sprung up, and we've got him back in the White House now, except his subject is the U.S. economy instead of an elderly person.

 And I know what you mean by there's a conspiracy of guilt.

-Obama was elected by a bunch of people who thought they could assuage their guilt over being called racists simply because they live in America.
+Obama was elected by a bunch of people who thought they could assuage their guilt over being called racists simply because they live in America, our original sin, slavery.

-Even people today who've never owned slaves were made to feel guilty about it.
+Even people today who have never owned slaves were made to feel guilty about it.

-I'm gonna see to it that you pay higher taxes so that I can give your money to unfortunate people.
+I'm going to see to it that you pay higher taxes so that I can give your money to unfortunate people.

-And I I make myself feel really, really good, and I have transferred guilt to people to get them to agree with my raising their taxes.
+And I have transferred guilt to people to get them to agree with my raising their taxes.

 And it's gotten to the point now where there's so much guilt that people who go to work and try to earn a profit are being told they are the problem.

-And some of you say, how can I change this opinion?
+And somebody goes, how can I change this opinion?

 I'll just be quiet about it.